 From September 2014 when I started my blog to August 2015, I made $18,066.44.

 You can view all of these earning on my income reports page.

 I started my blog with the intent of turning it into a small business.
 But with two little girls and tons of freelancing work rolling in, I knew it was going to take some time.
 Let’s face it, we’re all busy.
 I want this post to help you paint an accurate picture of how long it takes to make money with your blog.
 If you’re debating starting a blog, I want to this to be a resource for you.

 I made my first $100 blogging within the first five months of starting it.
 I did it through ads, and you can read more about that here.
 However, the money didn’t just start increasing at that point.
 It wasn’t for another 2-3 months that I made another $100 through ads.
 It takes time.
-Now, almost two years in, I’m making ~$300/month in ads.
+Now, almost three years in, I’m making ~$300/month in ads.
 Slowwww growth, but I’ll take it!

 I’m also making over $1,000/month in affiliate sales.
 You can view my latest income report here.

 If you’re interested in freelance writing, becoming a VA, or landing any online work from home, though, I highly highly highly recommend starting a blog.
 Before starting my blog, I was freelancing for two main companies.
 The first was a women’s website which I enjoyed, but I mostly wrote about health, relationships and food.
 Personal finance was my passion, and while I did get a few personal finance assignments within that site, it definitely wasn’t my “niche.”